leanprover-community/lean4game/doc/hosting.md

    pm2 start ecosystem.config.cjs
 ```

-Having done that you should be able to now access your hosted Lean4Game instance via the domain that has been specified during the setup of the nginx server.
-For more information on how to maintain your established server please refer to the [server maintenance documentation](server.md)
+Having done that you should now be able to access your hosted Lean4Game instance via the domain that has been specified during the setup of the nginx server.
+For more information on how to maintain your established server, please refer to the [server maintenance documentation](server.md).